geopm/theta-tutorial/README.md

 script can be submitted directly to the COBALT queue, but the charging allocation may need to be changed (it is set to Intel by default).

-The cobalt sript uses the geopmaprun wrapper script for the ALPS aprun job launcher:
+The COBALT script uses the geopmaprun wrapper script for the ALPS aprun job launcher:

     geopmaprun -N 4 -n 8 --geopm-preload --geopm-ctl=process \